Silvenga/silvenga.com/src/posts/archive/ceph-and-deep-scrubs.md

 You might ask why you would want normal, quick scrubs that normally happen once a week, to magically become deep-scrubs.
 I definitely did...

-It makes sense if you consider what `osd_deep_scrub_interval` means, it means after _this_ value, *mandate* a deep-scrub.
+It makes sense if you consider what `osd_deep_scrub_interval` means, it means after _this_ value, _mandate_ a deep-scrub.
 So you'll end up in a position where all your deep-scrubs will run at the same time.
 You'll also notice that there's no version of the `osd_scrub_interval_randomize_ratio` for deep-scrubs.
 So, at the end of the day, Ceph is using the existing plumping of the normal scrub, to prevent the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).

 The default value of 15% will turn 15% of normal scrubs into deep-scrubs.
 Meaning, with the default `osd_scrub_min_interval`, 15% of the cluster's deep-scrubs will execute each 1.25 days on average.
-The math gets a little complicated after that (at least for someone who's mostly forgotten statistics), but I *think* the work is generally spread out in my experience.
+The math gets a little complicated after that (at least for someone who's mostly forgotten statistics), but I _think_ the work is generally spread out in my experience.

 So that means `osd_deep_scrub_interval` **and** the `osd_scrub_min_interval` are important regarding deep-scrubbing.

-## How to set a Deep-Scrub Interval
+## How to Set a Deep-Scrub Interval

 > Note that this is in the `global` namespace, **not** the `osd` namespace.
-This is important because the monitors that emit the [PG_NOT_DEEP_SCRUBBED](https://docs.ceph.com/en/quincy/rados/operations/health-checks/#pg-not-deep-scrubbed "Permalink to this heading") warning based on this *OSD* setting, so it needs to match between the `osd` and `mon` namespaces, or just use `global`.
+This is important because the monitors that emit the [PG_NOT_DEEP_SCRUBBED](https://docs.ceph.com/en/quincy/rados/operations/health-checks/#pg-not-deep-scrubbed "Permalink to this heading") warning based on this _OSD_ setting, so it needs to match between the `osd` and `mon` namespaces, or just use `global`.

 ```bash
 # Schedule the next normal scrub in between 1-7 days.